-You must be aware of and protect the confidentiality of children, families/carers and others when providing examples from the workplace.
-This must follow organisational processes and procedures related to the anonymising of children.
+You must be aware of and protect the confidentiality of individuals when providing examples from the workplace.
+This must follow organisational processes and procedures related to the anonymising of individuals.

-You must bring the following documentation to the discussion to refer to:
+You must bring the following documentation to refer to during the discussion: